elipski/Udacity_DevOps_Project1/README.md

 ## DevOps Azure Infra structure Operations ##
 ### Infrastructure as Code Project 1 ###

-Deploy a Website with a load balancer
+Deploy a Website with a load balancer using terraform, and packer templates, and the Azure CLI

 #### Requirements ####
 Minimum requirements for this project